-Justification: When the threats of adverse fire regimes, in particular more frequent and severe wildfires, and fragmentation and clearing due to development are considered, the population of Darwinia glaucophylla can be treated as 5-6 threat-defined locations.
+Darwinia glaucophylla is found at 5-6 threat-defined locations when considering the most serious plausible threats of adverse fire regimes, in particular more frequent and severe wildfires, and fragmentation and clearing due to development.
 This is due to an increase of severe wildfire occurrences being the most serious plausible threat that results in the lowest number of locations for patches that exist within intact bushland, while clearing and land degradation for urban development is the most serious plausible threat for those patches occurring within and immediately adjacent to the urban matrix.
-Given 5-6 locations gives a result of either Endangered or Vulnerable, the higher threat category is used in this assessment as the loss of the Patonga location results in the lower number of locations (5) being most appropriate.
+Given 5-6 locations give a result of either Endangered or Vulnerable, the higher threat category is used in this assessment as the loss of the Patonga location results in the lower number of locations (5) being most appropriate.